andrerclaudio/my-hyprland/README.md

 # Frogprog Hyprland Dotfiles

 A minimalistic Hyprland configuration for linux (Arch).
-I use it as a productive setup.
+I use it as a productive setup on my thinkpad (14 inch).

 ![Image](https://github.com/user-attachments/assets/acbd0325-0c5e-46c6-8bff-53ed177ca249)